Who attends NCTA?

 - Developing critical thinking and time management

-Finally, character is instilled into the lives of students through deliberate and comprehensive Bible classes.
+Finally, character is instilled into the lives of students through comprehensive Bible classes.

 Where is NCTA located?

 One of the most distinctive attributes of North Central Texas Academy is its location: a 500-acre working farm and campus.
 Situated south of the Dallas-Fort Worth Metroplex near Granbury, Texas, the Academy is within easy driving distance of both cities.